 - a project has a post-construction condition, but construction has not yet been completed

-- the NEB has not yet received condition filings
+- the CER has not yet received condition filings

-- the NEB has received the condition filings but they do not meet the requirements
+- the CER has received the condition filings but they do not meet the requirements

 What does it mean if a condition is ‘Closed’?